thomasahle/tinyknn/README.md

 The reason is that Fast PQ uses a trick called [Accelerated Nearest Neighbor Search with Qick ADC](https://dl.acm.org/doi/abs/10.1145/3078971.3078992) with which SIMD instructions are used to perform 16 inner product operations in a single instruction.

+## Class Overview

+The project consists of two main classes: IVF and FastPQ.
+The IVF class is used to build an IVF index with cluster centers, fit a product quantizer on the data, and perform queries on the index.
+The FastPQ class is used to create a product quantizer that can quickly transform data and compute distance tables.

+IVF: This class is responsible for creating an IVF index using clustering (either Euclidean or angular) and FastPQ for quantization.
+It provides methods to fit the index on data, build the index with quantized data, and query the index for nearest neighbors.
+Main methods:

+ - **fit**: Fit the IVF index on the given data by finding cluster centers and fitting the product quantizer.
+ - **build**: Build the IVF index by assigning data points to their nearest clusters and applying the product quantizer transformation.
+ - **query**: Query the IVF index to find the k nearest neighbors for a given query point.

+FastPQ: This class implements a fast product quantization method using k-means clustering with 16 clusters.
+It provides methods for fitting the quantizer on data, transforming data using the quantizer, and computing distance tables for a given query.
+It has three main methods:

+ - **fit**: Fit the FastPQ model on the given data by applying k-means clustering on each block of dimensions.
+ - **transform**: Compress the given data using the FastPQ model.
+ - **distance_table**: Compute a distance table for the given query vector using the FastPQ model.
+See below.

+DistanceTable: This class is initialized by calling the distance_table method on FastPQ.
+The distance table provides methods to estimate distances between query and data points, as well as find the top nearest neighbors.

 ## Benchmarking
 To benchmark on the GloVe dataset, first download and preprocess it using
 ```